alni/digital-signage-samples/gapps-script/calendar-task-list/README.md

 9. Select **File > New > Html File** and name it **tasks**
 10. Copy the contents of [`tasks.html`](tasks.html) to the created HTML file

+#### Enabling Advanced Google Services (Calendar API) ####

+To use the advanced Google Calendar API service, follow these instructions:

+1. In the script editor, select **Resources > Advanced Google services...**.
+2. In the dialog that appears, click the **on/off** switch next to the **Calendar API** service.
+3. At the bottom of the dialog, click the link for the **Google Developers Console**.
+4. In the console, click into the filter box and type "Calendar", then click the name once you see it.
+5. On the next screen, click **Enable API**.
+6. Close the Developers Console and return to the script editor.
+Click **OK** in the dialog.

 #### Deploying a script as a web app ####

 To publish the script as a web application, follow these steps: